NethServer/dev/handbook/management.md

 All projects have some common views:

-- **Current**: it shows the current status of the project, it contains all the issues inside the ongoing milestone; this view uses a kanban board
+- **Current**: it shows the current status of the project, it contains all the issues inside the ongoing [milestone](/milestones); this view uses a kanban board

-- **Backlog**: it contains all the issues that are not assigned to a milestone yet, or that are not ready to be worked on; this view uses a list of issues
+- **Backlog**: it contains all the issues that are not assigned to a [milestone](/milestones) yet, or that are not ready to be worked on; this view uses a list of [issues](/issues)

-The team working on a project can decide to add more views if needed, for example, a view for the next milestone, or a view for the next release.
+The team working on a project can decide to add more views if needed, for example, a view for the next milestone, or a view to measure the team load.

 Each column contains a set of cards, each card represents an issue or a feature request.